lucabrown/rusty_kernel/README.md

 # rusty_kernel

+I verify that I am the sole author of the programmes contained in this archive, except where explicitly stated to the contrary.
+Luca Brown 6 Aug 2024.

 This library is used to create an instance of the Wasserstein Neighbourhood Hash kernel.
 You can import the `py_graph_kernel` class into a Python environment and use it in conjunction with `scikit_learn` to train it on machine learning datasets.

 This repository contains the source code for the MSc Advanced Computing personal project.